Understanding And Managing Neediness - Max Jancar

 Your goal should never be to eliminate neediness.
 Not only is that unrealistic, but it’s also impossible.
 The more you’ll try to get rid of your neediness, the more it will expand.
 Besides, eliminating it would also mean gutting yourself of all emotions and empathy.
 And that’s not a healthy way to live your life.

 Instead, your goal should be to better manage your neediness.
-Here are some guidelines on how to do this:
+Here are some guidelines on where to start:

 Remember: your ex will never see your value as a person if you don’t value yourself first.
 And throwing yourself into self-improvement is the only thing that will demonstrate that value to them.
 However, coming back to intentions, there is a fine line between improving yourself for the right and wrong ones.